saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:bulb: Tip:**<br>
-* Similar to adding a customer, ensure that you have typed the command accurately with all the parameters present. (refer to the example commands above)<br>
+* Similar to adding a customer, ensure that you have typed the command accurately with **all** the compulsory [parameters](#glossary) present. (refer to the example commands above)<br>
-* The characteristics field is also optional.
+* The characteristics are also optional.
 If it is not set, the characteristics field will be empty.
 </div>

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>

-* PropertyMatch will warn you when you try to add a duplicate property that has the same address as an existing property in the address book.

-* To ensure that your database remains neat, PropertyMatch will warn you when you try to add duplicate properties with the same **address**.
+* To ensure that your property list remains neat, PropertyMatch will warn you when you try to add duplicate properties with the same **address**.
 * Only the address is used to differentiate between properties. i.e. Other parameters can be duplicated for different properties.

 </div>

-You should get a result similar to adding customers when the property is successfully added!
+You should get a result similar to [adding customers](#adding-a-customer--addcust) when the property is successfully added!

 ### List Commands
 [Back to Table of Contents](#table-of-contents)

 Want to see all your customers and property details all at one go?
-Read the follow section to find out more about our `list` feature.
+Read the following section to find out more about our list feature.

 <div markdown="block" class="alert alert-warning">